kick-mind/date-src/README.md

 ```

 > Note:
-DateTime object is immutable. after creating a DateTime object, you can not change it.
+DateTime object is immutable. after creating a DateTime object, you cannot change it.